 2. BASIS OF CONTRACT

-2.4 These Conditions apply to the Contract to the exclusion of any other terms that the Client seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
+These Conditions and any other terms and conditions set out in the Engagement Letter apply to the Contract to the exclusion of any other terms that the Client seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 3. SUPPLY OF SERVICES

 3.1 The Supplier shall supply the Services to the Client in accordance with the Specification in all material respects.

 3.2 The Supplier shall use reasonable endeavours to meet any performance dates specified in the Engagement Letter, but any such dates shall be estimates only and time shall not be of the essence for performance of the Services.